 In this scenario, you know your current password, and you’re logged in to WordPress.
 However, it’s been about six months since you last changed your password, so you’d like to switch things up to keep those malicious bots and hackers guessing.
 You can easily accomplish this with these steps:

-- If you don’t like the password that is generated, you can change it in the box.
-A strength indicator tells you how effective your new password is.
+- ☑️ If you don’t like the password that is generated, you can change it.
+An indicator tells you how effective it is.

 Resetting the WordPress Admin Password Through Email

 In this common scenario, you know your WordPress user name or the email address that is attached to your WordPress profile.
 However, you can’t recall your admin password.